 0:00

 Doing this in React comes with some challenges.
-We need a way to play audio while programatically knowing the changing playback position.
+We need a way to play audio while programmatically knowing the changing playback position.
 We then need to animate a visual marker of the active word.
-Importantly, we want this page to perform well across a range of devices, including achieving high frame rates on low-powered devices.
+And we want the page to perform well across a range of devices, including hitting high frame rates on low-powered ones.

 Implementation

-First, let’s get our audio playback up and running.
-To keep things simple for now, we’ll use the <audio> element which comes with a UI.
+First, the audio playback.
+To keep things simple, we'll use the <audio> element, which comes with a built-in UI.

-To respond to changes in the timestamp as the audio plays, we can listen to the timeupdate event.
-It is fired “when the time indicated by the currentTime attribute has been updated”.
-In order to subscribe to this event, we attach a ref to the audio element so we can access its addEventListener function.
+To respond to changes in the timestamp as the audio plays, we listen to the timeupdate event, which fires "when the time indicated by the currentTime attribute has been updated".
+To subscribe, we attach a ref to the audio element so we can access its addEventListener function.

 const Player: React.FC = () => {